Azure/azure-stream-analytics/BuildApplications/README.md

 If you want to find out the username for the clickstream using a user file in storage, you can join the clickstream with a reference input as following architecture:
 ![Clickstream two input](./Images/clickstream-two-inputs.png)

-Assume you've completed the steps for previous example, run following commands to create a new resource group:
+Assume you've completed the steps from previous example, run following command to create a new resource group:

 1. Replace `$subscriptionId` with your Azure subscription ID.
 This process may take a few minutes to deploy the resources: